The name david campbell is on a white background

 Approach to Treatment

-My approach to trauma therapy follows the Internal Family Systems Model (IFS) of healing and is informed by extensive trainings in somatic therapies.
+My approach to trauma therapy follows the Internal Family Systems (IFS) model of healing and is informed by extensive trainings in somatic therapies.
 In this way I have come to understand and treat the effects of trauma that can live on in our body as well as our mind.

-Such protector parts may urge us to avoid people or places associated with the traumatic event; over-control ourself or others to ensure we are not vulnerable; find ways to distract, numb or do whatever it takes to stop those bad feelings and memories if they do begin to arise.
+To prevent us from feeling such difficult emotions, "protector" parts form whose role is to keep the bad feelings from emerging.
+For example, protector parts may urge us to avoid people or places associated with the traumatic event; over-control ourself or others to ensure we are not vulnerable; or, find ways to distract, numb or do whatever it takes to stop those bad feelings and memories if they do begin to arise.

 [For a brief explanation of how IFS works by its founder, Richard Schwartz, PhD, see the Resources page, Intro Video section.]